 Housing Service Center

 Otherwise, write a brief letter that includes your name, Social Security Number, previous address, and new address.
 Fax this letter to 206-239-1770 or mail it to the Housing Service Center at the address above.
 Please note that changing your address with the United States Postal Service does not change your address with Seattle Housing Authority.
 You must update us separately.

 May I add or remove others from my application?

 If you would like to add or remove people from your application, you will have the opportunity to do that at the time you submit your application materials.
 It is not necessary to notify us of changes to your household circumstances before we reach your position number on the waiting list.

 You may cancel your application at any time by writing to the Housing Service Center at the address listed above.
 When cancelling your pre-application, please include your name and Social Security number and the program(s) for which you applied.

 Can Seattle Housing Authority deny assistance?

 Yes.
-Even if you can prove that you need housing, Seattle Housing Authoirity is required by federal law and regulations to refuse assistance if you do not qualify.
+Even if you can prove that you need housing, Seattle Housing Authority is required by federal law and regulations to deny assistance if you do not qualify.

 Does Seattle Housing Authority verify personal information?

 Yes.
-At various stages of the application process, Seattle Housing Authority may verify all sources of your income, your credit records, your criminal history and your residential history.
-Seattle Housing Authority will not share your personal information with others.
+At various stages of the application process, Seattle Housing Authority may verify all sources of your income, credit records, criminal and residential history, and any other factors that may affect your eligibility for our program.
+Seattle Housing Authority will not share your personal information with others without your consent.